State Drug Crimes

 Drug crimes are some of the most serious in the justice system.
 Over the past 50 years, governments have made it their mission to crack down on the scourge of illegal and prescription drugs across the country.
 While the United States has begun to move away from the harshest anti-drug sentences, many charges could lead to years or even decades in prison.
 Anyone arrested for a drug crime needs to take those crimes seriously if they ever hope to present the best defense possible.
-The drug defense attorneys at Fleming and Nelson law firm in Augusta GA have years of experience successfully defending against drug charges.
+The drug defense attorneys at Fleming & Nelson, LLP law firm in Augusta GA have years of experience successfully defending against drug charges.
 Our defense attorneys are experts in Georgia Drug Crime Law and are committed to providing our clients with the best drug defense available.

 Possession of Drug Charges